continuous-symmetry/our_research_group/README.md

 # Continuous Symmetry Group at the Open University of Israel
-Take alook at:
+Main page:
 https://continuous-symmetry.github.io/CSM-OUI/about/

-edit in:
-gh-pages branch
+Edit in: gh-pages branch